 Policy Capability Framework – organisational level

 The Policy Capability Framework sets out what government agencies with policy functions need to focus on to produce quality policy advice.
 Stewardship is one of the four components of policy capability.
 The Framework defines stewardship as a focus on policy outcomes and building capability for the future.
 It comprises four elements – leadership and direction, strategy and priorities, culture, and investment in future capability.
 For each element, there are lead questions and lines of inquiry.
-The full content for ‘leadership and direction’ and ‘strategy and priorities’ can be found on page 8 of the Policy Capability Framework deep-dive tool PDF.
+The full content for ‘leadership and direction’ and ‘strategy and priorities’ can be found on page 11 of the Policy Capability Framework review tool PDF.

 Policy Skills Framework – individual level